-Soil conditions can have a major impact on the excavation costs and the buildings structural cost, which can dramatically reduce the value of the land.
-Following are some examples showing how soil conditions and how adjacent buildings can influence excavation and construction costs and reduce the value of the land.
+Soil conditions can have a major impact on the excavation costs and the building's structural cost, which can dramatically reduce the value of the land.
+The following are some examples showing how soil conditions and how adjacent buildings can influence excavation and construction costs and reduce the value of the land.